fredaas/grow/README.txt

         >     g
         > EOF

-    Note that grow uses the indent of the first child node, in this case 'b', to verify the indentation of subsequent child nodes.
+    Note: Grow uses the indent of the first child node, in this case 'b', to verify the indentation of subsequent child nodes.
 If the indentation is inconsistent, grow will abort and tell you to fix your indentation levels.
     The indentation width can be any integer greater than zero.
 Both spaces and